keeweb/keeweb/.github/ISSUE_TEMPLATE.md

 - does it happen on Demo or New database?
 - if you are using a test db without your personal data, please attach it
-- please, open dev tools in your browser and attach output log from Console tab (if you are using desktop app, devtools can be opened from Settings/General/Advanced)
+- please, open dev tools in your browser and attach output log from Console tab (if you are using a desktop app, devtools can be opened from Settings/General/Advanced)